-The combined application of Azolla biofertilizer, well-composted organic manures, and silicate fertilizer could be an effective approach to reduce the use of conventional urea fertilizer, decrease methane (CH4) emissions, and improve soil quality indicators (Ali et al., 2014).
-The highest concentrations of available nitrogen (N), phosphorus (P), potassium (K), and sulphur (S) in the soil were observed when farmyard manure (FYM) was applied in combination with green manure (GM) and biofertilizers (B) (Kumar et al.,2015The experiment on the impact of integrated nutrient management on rice (Oryza sativa L.) productivity revealed that using a combination of farmyard manure (FYM), green manure (GM), and blue-green algae (BGA) with 75% RDF + 25% N (FYM + GM + BGA) significantly enhanced soil health (Bharose et al., 2017).
+The combined application of Azolla biofertilizer, well-composted organic manures, and silicate fertilizer could be a practical approach to reducing the use of conventional urea fertilizer, decreasing methane (CH4) emissions, and improving soil quality indicators (Ali et al., 2014).
+The highest concentrations of available nitrogen (N), phosphorus (P), potassium (K), and sulphur (S) in the soil were observed when farmyard manure (FYM) was applied in combination with green manure (GM) and biofertilizers (B) (Kumar et al., 2015).
+The experiment on the impact of integrated nutrient management on rice (Oryza sativa L.) productivity revealed that using a combination of farmyard manure (FYM), green manure (GM), and blue-green algae (BGA) with 75% RDF + 25% N (FYM + GM + BGA) significantly enhanced soil health (Bharose et al., 2017).
 To improve soil organic carbon, it is recommended to apply organic manure in combination with the prescribed amounts of fertilizer (Bhanuwanti and Pratima Vaidya 2020).
-Combined fertilization, using both organic and inorganic fertilizers, not only boosted crop yields but also enhanced soil health (Anisuzzaman et al., 2021).
+Combined fertilization, using both organic and inorganic fertilizers, not only boosts crop yields but also enhances soil health (Anisuzzaman et al., 2021).
 The current study clearly highlights the significance of using both balanced and unbalanced nutrient applications, including farmyard manure (FYM), in the rice-wheat cropping system.
 This approach helps improve various physicochemical soil quality indicators for rice crops over the long term (Bhatt et al., 2018).
 In a rice-fallow-rice system in Bangladesh, the most effective method for preserving soil fertility is the combined use of both organic and inorganic fertilizer sources (Haque et al., 2019).
 The results of the Integrated Plant Nutrient System (IPNS) trial indicate that regular application of manures and organic wastes can enhance soil fertility (Anik et al., 2017).
-The addition of organic fertilizer significantly influenced the concentrations of organic carbon, total carbon, total nitrogen, ammonium nitrogen, nitrate nitrogen, soil pH, phosphorus, potassium, sulphur, calcium, and magnesium in post-harvest soil, reflecting an improvement in soil fertility.
+The addition of organic fertilizer significantly influences the concentrations of organic carbon, total carbon, total nitrogen, ammonium nitrogen, nitrate nitrogen, soil pH, phosphorus, potassium, sulphur, calcium, and magnesium in post-harvest soil, reflecting an improvement in soil fertility.
 Therefore, regular use of both organic and inorganic fertilizers can help rejuvenate the soil and promote long-term agricultural sustainability (Urmi et al., 2022).

 6. Conclusion

 In conclusion, the integration of biofertilizers and Integrated Nutrient Management (INM) plays a pivotal role in advancing the sustainability and productivity of transplanted rice cultivation.
-Biofertilizers, with their ability to enhance nutrient cycling, nitrogen fixation, and overall soil health, offer an eco-friendly alternative to traditional chemical fertilizers.
+With their ability to enhance nutrient cycling, nitrogen fixation, and overall soil health, biofertilizers offer an eco-friendly alternative to traditional chemical fertilizers.
 Their role in promoting soil fertility and plant growth, while reducing the dependency on chemical inputs, aligns with the goals of sustainable agricultural practices.
 The synergistic effects of combining biofertilizers with organic and inorganic fertilizers in INM systems have shown substantial improvements in rice growth, yield, and soil quality.
-The studies reviewed highlight that this approach not only boosts crop productivity but also contributes to the long-term health of the soil, enhancing its structure and nutrient-holding capacity.
+The studies reviewed highlight that this approach not only boosts crop productivity but also contributes to the soil's long-term health, enhancing its structure and nutrient-holding capacity.
 By optimizing nutrient availability and improving nutrient use efficiency, INM practices reduce environmental pollution and minimize the risks associated with excessive chemical fertilizer use.
-Moreover, INM, when implemented with careful consideration of local soil conditions, can enhance the economic profitability of rice farming by reducing input costs and improving yield quality.
+Moreover, INM, when implemented carefully considering local soil conditions, can enhance the economic profitability of rice farming by reducing input costs and improving yield quality.
 This integrated approach, therefore, stands as a promising solution for enhancing rice productivity while ensuring environmental sustainability.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)